Dentistry

 3. Submit Documents

-You’ve pressed “Submit” on your OzTREKK application and you’re ready for the next step: sending in your documents!
+You’ve pressed “Submit” on your OzTREKK application and you’re ready for the next step.

 4. OzTREKK Submits Application